talon-one/talon_one.js/docs/ManagementApi.md

 let campaignId = 56; // Number |
 let body = new TalonOne.NewCoupons(); // NewCoupons |
 let opts = {
-  'silent': "silent_example" // String | If set to 'yes', response will be an empty 204, otherwise a list of the coupons generated (to to 1000).
+  'silent': "'yes'" // String | Possible values: `yes` or `no`. - `yes`: Increases the perfomance of the API call by returning a 204 response. - `no`: Returns a 200 response that contains essential data such as the updated customer profiles and session-related information.
 };
 apiInstance.createCoupons(applicationId, campaignId, body, opts).then((data) => {
   console.log('API called successfully.
 Returned data: ' + data);